astropy/astropy/docs/config/index.rst

     * Before version 4.3 the configuration file was created by default when importing ``astropy``.
 Its existence was required, which is no longer the case.
-    * The configuration system got a major overhaul in ``astropy`` 0.4 as part of APE3.
-See :ref:`config-0-4-transition` for information about updating code to use the new API.

 Getting Started
 ===============